 6. Mini exercise bike

-A fantastic way to literally get exercise at your desk is to get a mini exercise bike that fits under your desk.
-Keep pedalling and work those legs - your circulation and calves will thank you!
+A mini exercise bike that can fit under your desk is a fantastic way to get exercise whilst at your desk.
+Keep pedalling and work those legs - your circulation and calves will thank you later!

 7. Surfboard desks

-OK, this is only for the really cool workers… who have freakish balance.
-Fluidstance has brought out small platforms that requires you to mimic the balance of a surfer at your stand up desk.
+OK, this is only for the really cool workers… who have freakishly good balance.
+Fluidstance has brought out small platforms that require you to mimic the balance of a surfer at your stand up desk.
 It engages your core and increases your heart rate by 15%.
 Surf’s up!

 8. Walking meetings

-Like our sensei (ahem, we mean founder) practices, try doing tasks that allow you to be active.
-Forget about meetings in stuffy boardrooms, and take it outside!
-Whether it’s taking a call whilst walking around the block, having a gym session while talking shop or taking a meeting on to the road, it all helps in keeping your body moving.
+Whether it’s taking a call whilst walking around the block or having a gym session while talking shop, it can help keep your body moving.
 Not to mention you’ll be clocking up those important daily steps!

 9. Subtle stretches at your desk

 No one will blink an eye at you doing some casual stretches a few times a day at your desk.
 Staying active whilst at work can come in the form of simple exercises, like shoulder raises, neck stretches, leg raises… or go full aerobics and get into these top deskercise moves!